cyschneck/centerline-width/README.md

 Step 1.)
 Map the left bank using the path tool.
 You can zoom into the river using the scroll-wheel.
 Flatten the mapping projection by pressing 'u'.
 Leave the pop-up window open while you are mapping.
 You can erase the last point placed in a path by left clicking.
 To erase a different point on the path, select the point with a right-click and then erase with a left-click and then select the last point to continue mapping downstream.
 To move a point, select it with a right-click.
 The selected point is highlighted blue, other points in the current path are highlighted red.
 The mapped distance downstream is shown in the measurements tab in the path tool pop-up window.
 When done mapping the left bank, close the pop-up window for the path.
 ![image](https://github.com/cyschneck/centerline-width/assets/24469269/c117305b-b233-4f93-bedc-a7ae843fd62d)

 Step 2.)
 Save the path to a .kml file by right clicking on the path in Places and selecting 'save as'.
-Be sure to save as a kml and not kmz file.
+Be sure to save as a .kml and not .kmz file.
 It is generally good practice to do this for each new path to ensure that no work is lost if Google Earth Pro crashes.

-Step 2.)
+Step 3.)
 Repeat (1) for the right bank by starting a new path.

 ### Convert KML files to Text File